jperezov/intern-ui/README.md

 If you don't want to add the script to your package.json, feel free to start the server with just `node node_modules/intern-ui/server.js`.

-## File Structure

-Version 0.10.0 will restructure this project to allow for testing within your project directory.

-For now though, this project is currently intended to exist _outside_ of your project directory, as a stand-alone project.
-In order to test your project files, add symlinks to the `/projects` folder.

-### Windows:

-    mklink /j "path\to\symlink" path\to\original

-For example, if your project is located on `c:\nodejs\www\yourProject`, put intern-ui in `c:\nodejs\www\intern-ui` and run:

-    `mklink /j "c:\nodejs\www\intern-ui\projects\yourProject" c:\nodejs\www\yourProject

-### Mac / Linux:

-    ln -s /path/to/original /path/to/symlink

-For example, if your project is located on `/etc/nodejs/www/yourProject`, put intern-ui in `/etc/nodejs/www/intern-ui` and run:

-    ln -s /etc/nodejs/www/yourProject /etc/nodejs/www/intern-ui/projects/yourProject

 ## Reserved Words / Filenames